 Water in your RV is important to understand because you will need it on every journey you go on.
 It will vary depending on where you decide to camp and for how long.
 Whether you decide to boondock, camp at full hookups, or stay at partial hookup will affect how you get water and how much water you will have to use.

 In order to have water on your RV adventure, you will need water hoses, as well as filtration systems.
 You will also need to understand the difference between the black and grey tank and how to have clean water to drink in your RV, fifth wheel, or trailer.

 In this article, we will break down what you need to know about RV water including access to water, types of RV tanks, and more.

 *Specific links are affiliate links and will give us a small commission, but as always opinions are my own.*

 For water in your RV, you will need a few items.

-One is you will need a water hose specifically to attach to your RV.
+One item you will need is a water hose specifically to attach to your RV.
 We have three different hoses, but this is not a necessity.

 - 50 Foot | We have been to some sites where the water hookup is located behind the back of the RV making it hard to hook up with a short hose.
 Having a longer hose on hand will allow you to easily have water access no matter what site you come across.

 - 25 Foot | More often than not the water hookup will be located on the same side of your electrical and sewer hookups.
 We use our 25-foot hose the most and easily have enough hose to reach from the spigot to our RV.